AMSDavis/cadl/docs/dogfood-days.md

 - Ask questions in the [Cadl Discussions Teams Channel](https://teams.microsoft.com/l/channel/19%3a906c1efbbec54dc8949ac736633e6bdf%40thread.skype/Cadl%2520Discussion?groupId=3e17dcb0-4257-4a30-b843-77f47f1d4121&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47)
 - File issues in the [cadl-azure github repo](https://github.com/azure/cadl-azure/issues)
+  - Please add the [DogfoodDays label](https://github.com/Azure/cadl-azure/labels/DogfoodDays) to any issue you file
+  - For bugs, please include:
+    - A high-level description of the bug
+    - Expected and Actual Results
+    - Repro steps, including any Cadl code that you used
+    - Any error messages you saw, including stack traces.
+For issues with VS Code tooling see [Troubleshooting VSCode Tooling and Filing Issues](#troubleshooting-vscode-tooling-and-filing-issues)

 ### Troubleshooting VSCode Tooling and Filing Issues